 While the study establishes a significant link between sleep problems and psychosis, the researchers have not proven a causal relationship.
 There may be other factors associated with both childhood sleep and psychosis that need further exploration.

-The research team also investigated whether impairments in the immune system could partially explain the relationship between lack of sleep and psychosis.
+The research team also investigated whether impairments in the immune system might partially explain the relationship between lack of sleep and psychosis.
 They measured inflammation levels in blood samples taken at nine years old and found that a weakened immune system may contribute to the association.
 However, there are likely other unknown factors at play.

 Dr. Isabel Morales-Muñoz, the lead author of the study, emphasizes the importance of early intervention and improving sleep patterns to promote positive mental health.
 While persistent lack of sleep may not be the sole cause of psychosis, addressing sleep issues in childhood can have a significant impact on reducing the risk.

 The study’s findings have implications for both parents and healthcare professionals.
 It is crucial for parents to be aware of their children’s sleep patterns and seek help if sleep problems become persistent and chronic.
-Healthcare professionals can also play a role in educating parents about the importance of good sleep hygiene and providing strategies to improve sleep quality.
+Healthcare professionals can also play a role in educating parents regarding the importance of good sleep hygiene and providing strategies to improve sleep quality.

 In the broader context of current events and emerging trends, the study highlights the growing recognition of the role of sleep in overall health and well-being.
 As society becomes more aware of the impact of sleep deprivation on mental health, there is a need for policies and initiatives that prioritize sleep health in various settings, including healthcare, education, and workplaces.